Nationals vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 88 hits with 19 doubles, 22 home runs, 35 walks and 71 RBI.
-He's also stolen six bases.
+- Adolis Garcia has collected 90 hits with 20 doubles, 23 home runs and 35 walks.
+He has driven in 73 runs with six stolen bases.

-- Garcia enters this matchup looking to extend his two-game hit streak.
-In his last five games he is hitting .263 with a double, two home runs, three walks and five RBI.
+- Garcia has picked up a hit in three straight games.
+During his last five outings he is batting .333 with two doubles, three home runs, three walks and six RBI.

 Garcia Recent Games